nhsconnect/CareConnectAPI/pages/design/design_patient_search.md

 ```

 This is searching for female patients with a surname of Jones.
 It is not clear from the message this is a search query and also the parameters `@PID.8^F~@PID.5.1^JONES` means a female called Jones.
 Also it's difficult to call from a web browser based application.
-Using a FHIR API Gateway hides this complexity from the web developer allowing them to use the $http service as shown in the example below:
+Using a FHIR API Gateway hides this complexity from the client web developer allowing them to use the $http service as shown in the example below:

 #### AngularJS Example 1 - Web App Client Search ####